Last updated on August 8th, 2023

-After the exam have a good cry, have a drink, ask for a hug, drop and do 100 pushups, and/or take a very long walk in the woods or along the shore.
+After the exam, while you’re waiting for your exam results, have a good cry, have a drink, ask for a hug, drop and do 100 pushups, and/or take a very long walk in the woods or along the shore.

 Thanks and let me know what you think and which topic you would want me to cover.

 “If it scares you, it might be a good thing to try.” — Seth Godin